HPSCIL/ASTHCRN/README.md

 ```

 ## Dataset
+  We evaluated the model on four hourly power load datasets: two real-world datasets from the State Grid Corporation of China and two public benchmarks (CAISO and GEFCOM2012 dataset).
+The chosen datasets encompass various characteristics, including different periodicities and spatial distributions of substations or load zones, enabling a robust assessment of adaptability and predictive capability across diverse scenarios.
+* **CAISO**.
+This dataset provides hourly load data for 34 regional zones in California, recorded from May 1 to December 31, 2014.
+It also includes an aggregated series for the entire state. (https://energyonline.com/Data/)
+* **GEFCOM2012**.
+This dataset comprises two subsets: a power load dataset and a wind power dataset.
+The load subset contains backcast and forecast hourly load values (in kW) for 20 regions served by a U.S. utility, with data recorded hourly from November 29, 2006, to June 30, 2008. (https://doi.org/10.1016/j.ijforecast.2013.07.001)
-The original raw dataset from the State Grid Corporation of China used for this research cannot be made publicly available due to its confidential nature and proprietary restrictions.
+* The original raw dataset from the State Grid Corporation of China used for this research cannot be made publicly available due to its confidential nature and proprietary restrictions.
 To ensure the reproducibility of our methodology, a simulated dataset has been generated and is provided at the aforementioned link.
 This simulated data shares the same format and structure as the original data, and is sufficient to demonstrate the functionality of the provided analysis codes and to allow for the verification of our data processing and analysis workflow.
 ## Folder Structure
 ```
 ASTHCRN/